-This article explains the type of electronic signature offered by Personio, the areas it can be used for, and which information the audit trail for the signed documents will provide.
+This article explains the type of electronic signature Personio offers, where it can be used, and which information the audit trail for the signed documents will provide.

 Electronic Signatures in Personio

-eIDAS, the EU regulation on electronic identification and trust services, distinguishes between three types of electronic signatures that are explained in the table below.
-They differ mainly in their evidentiary value.
+eIDAS, the EU regulation on electronic identification and trust services, distinguishes between three electronic signature types, outlined in the table below.
+These three electronic signature types differ mainly in their evidentiary value.
 The following points play a key role: